zendframework/zend-stratigility/doc/book/migration/to-v2.md

 - Never work with the provided `$response` argument, but instead manipulate the response returned from calling `$next`.

-- Ensure your pipeline can decorate callable middleware as http-interop middleware.
+- Ensure your pipeline can decorate callable middleware as http-interop/http-middleware.
   Do this by injecting a response prototype in the pipeline prior to piping any middleware. (*Note: this is not necessary if all callable middleware defines exactly two parameters, with the second type-hinting on the http-interop `DelegateInterface`*.)

 - Consider adapting your callable middleware to follow the http-interop middleware signature (`function (ServerRequestInterface $request, DelegateInterface $delegate)`);
   this will make it forward-compatible.
 (Be aware that this may require changes in import statements between Stratigility 1.3 and 2.0.)

-- Consider updating your class-based middleware to implement one of the http-interop middleware interfaces, potentially keeping the `__invoke()` method for interoperability with existing callable-based middleware runners.
-(Be aware that this may require changes in import statements between Stratigility 1.3 and 2.0.)
+- Consider updating your class-based middleware to implement the http-interop/http-middleware server middleware interface, potentially keeping the `__invoke()` method for interoperability with existing callable-based middleware runners.
+(Be aware that this may require changes in import statements between Stratigility
+  1.3 and 2.0.)

-The first and last suggestions in this list are strongly recommended to ensure forwards compatibility with http-interop, and to ensure your middleware works properly across middleware stacks.
+The first and last suggestions in this list are strongly recommended to ensure forwards compatibility with http-middleware, and to ensure your middleware works properly across middleware stacks.

 ### Callable middleware in version 2.0.0